czgaotian/learning-languages/interview/behaviorQuestion/behaviorQuestion.md

 ## Tell me a little bit about yourself

+> Start with your name
+>
+> Give your place information
+>
+> Education short
+>
+> Job experience if any
+>
+> Tell why are u qualified for the job

 - I'm a senior front-end developer with 5 years of experience, specializing in React.js ecosystem.
 - I also use Python for backend.

 - I hold a Master's degree in Software Engineering.

 - In my most recent role at [xxx], I led a 4-person team to develop an financial SaaS platform.
 The main technology stack used in this company includes Vue and React.
-I also develop some CRUD RESTful APIs by Django.
+I also develop some RESTful APIs by Django.

 - In my second recent career in [XXX], I responsible for maintaining a desktop application, developed by Electron.